Production Services in Austria

 Filming permits are often required for any type of filming in Austria.
 This can range from private to commercial, and from small to large-scale projects.
 Obtaining a permit depends heavily on the federal state you are filming in, as the rules and regulations vary from one state to another.
 In Vienna, for example, each shoot on public spaces must be approved at least 10 days prior to the actual filming by the Vienna Film Commission.
 Other cities have different rules and regulations.
 For shoots involving animals or children, you must notify the authorities at least 6 weeks before the filming.
 Moreover, the cost of filming permits vary from one federal state to another and are usually not too expensive.
 Knowing what filming permits you may need and understanding the regulations in the state in which you are filming is essential for any successful shoot in Austria.

-Locations
+Filming Locations

 Austria is a stunning and diverse country, making it an ideal location for filming.
-From its majestic castles and charming old world towns to modern cities, Austria has something for everyone.
-The country is home to some of the most beautiful castles in the world, such as Burg Hohenwerfen, Burg Esterhazy and Burg Hochosterwitz.
+Some of the most famous films shot in Austria include The Sound of Music, Before Sunrise and Knight and Day.
+From its majestic castles and charming old world towns to modern cities, Austria offers a wide range of beautiful and unique filming settings:

 Weather in Austria